-Every Christian needs to know why they need Jesus.
+Every person needs to “get” why they need Jesus.

 Last week I spent a good bit of my time with a fabulous young person who was gracious, humble, and open — one of those special people who light up a room simply by entering it.
 During one of our frequent conversations, we touched on our spiritual beliefs.
 I shared that I have chosen to follow Jesus.
 He shared that he views Jesus to be an attractive role model, but considers him just “one of many teachers” offering truth and wisdom.